Frequently asked questions

 Please note: If this applies to you, there is nothing wrong, we just need additional data.
 We will send you additional updates / information once the data log is reviewed.
 Please allow additional processing time.

-You can make additional changes/requests throughout the process and post-finalization by submitting TDN Requests.
-All TDN Requests go directly to our tuner.
+You can make additional changes/requests throughout the process and post-finalization by submitting Tune Requests.
+All Requests go directly to our tuner.
 These requests serve as tickets in our tuning queue and are answered in the order they were received.
-Please allow 2-5 business days for processing each TDN Request.

 No!